Island of Bryan

-Island of Bryan is an HGTV Canada reality television series of renovation, home life, and business activities, premiering in Spring 2019.
-The show is similar to House of Bryan and Bryan Inc., two previous shows starring builder Bryan Baeumler, his wife Sarah, and their children; along with Bryan's apprentice Adam.
-The Baeumler family is renovating and restoring a tropical island beachfront resort, to operate as their own, that the Baeumler couple has bought by leveraging everything they have, and their financial safety net.
+Island of Bryan is an HGTV Canada reality television series of renovation, home life, and business activities, premiering in the spring of 2019.
+The show is similar to House of Bryan and Bryan Inc., previous shows starring builder Bryan Baeumler, his wife Sarah, and their children, along with Bryan's apprentice Adam.
+The Baeumler family is renovating and restoring a tropical island beachfront resort, which they have bought by leveraging everything they have.
 The show was broadcast in the United States on HGTV USA as Renovation Island.

-In its first season the series ranked third of all specialty television programs in Canada and became the highest rated show on HGTV Canada in over a decade.
+In its first season, the series ranked third of all specialty television programs in Canada and became the highest rated show on HGTV Canada in over a decade.
 The series was renewed for a second season, to continue the renovations and bring the resort to its opening.
-The series was renewed for a 13 episode third season which was filmed during the COVID-19 pandemic.
+The series was renewed for a 13 episode third season, which was filmed during the COVID-19 pandemic.
 A fourth season aired during the spring of 2022, and the fifth season aired during the fall of 2022.